U.S. News Rankings

 University of New Hampshire is a public institution that was founded in 1866.
 It has a total undergraduate enrollment of 12,811, its setting is rural, and the campus size is 2,600 acres.
 It utilizes a semester-based academic calendar.
 University of New Hampshire's ranking in the 2014 edition of Best Colleges is National Universities, 97.
 Its in-state tuition and fees are $16,496 (2013-14); out-of-state tuition and fees are $29,216 (2013-14).

-The University of New Hampshire (UNH) is a public institution located in the city of Durham, near the coastline of the state.
-Students at UNH can choose from more than 100 majors, including graduate studies in the Whittemore School of Business and Economics, the College of Engineering and Physical Sciences, and in the fields of education and law.
+The University of New Hampshire is a public institution located in the city of Durham, near the coastline of the state.
+Students at UNH can choose from more than 100 majors, including graduate studies in the Peter T. Paul College of Business and Economics, the College of Engineering and Physical Sciences, and in the fields of education and law.
 Even before freshmen undergraduates show up for their first classes, they get a chance to meet their classmates and have some fun through the Pre-Orientation Adventure for Wildcats (PAWs) program.
 This opportunity allows first year students to camp outdoors and learn from upperclassmen leaders.

 |School mission and unique qualities (as provided by the school):|